 Building a strong, safe school family involves reaching across the wide expanse of experiences within our diverse communities.
-The Big Brother program is just one of the mentorship opportunities available to students throughout the district.
-Here are a few more.
+The Big Brother program is one of several mentorship opportunities available to students throughout the district.
+Peer 2 Peer is just one more.

 Peer 2 Peer